In this article we look at exactly how much wedding stationery costs in 2020, and how much you should expect to pay.

 In addition, Etsy is a good place to shop for online stationery.
 I love Etsy and recommend it as a great option to shop for your wedding stationery needs – ceremony programs, invites, menus, and more.

-Average Cost: Today’s online stationers offer many price points to satisfy different wedding stationery budgets.
-And you can regularly find a promotional deal (10% off or more) to help save a bit of cash!
+Average Cost: Today’s online stationery providers offer many price points to satisfy different wedding stationery budgets.
+Notably, you can regularly find a promotional deal (10% off or more) to help save a bit of cash!

 We get regular emails from online stationery companies with various offers – I highly suggest waiting for a promotional offer before paying full price for your wedding stationery.